When planning your BBQ, did you know that the best way to defrost ribs is to thaw them in the refrigerator for at least 24 hours?

-The USDA FSIS warns that ribs should not be left to thaw at room temperature, even if kept in hot water and should not be kept at room temperature for more than two hours.
+The USDA FSIS warns that ribs should not be left to thaw at room temperature, even if in hot water, and should not be kept at room temperature for more than two hours.

 Can you cook ribs without first defrosting them?

-However, if you decide to cook your ribs while frozen, you should expect the cooking time to be longer than if you thawed the ribs first.
-While this can be a disadvantage because it takes almost twice as long, as usual, it also has an advantage because it allows enough time for the ribs to be thoroughly cooked.
+However, if you decide to cook your frozen ribs, you should expect the cooking time to be longer than if you thawed the ribs first.
+While this can be a disadvantage because it takes almost twice as long, it also has an advantage because it allows enough time for the ribs to be thoroughly cooked.

 Ribs, particularly pork ribs, should be cooked to an internal temperature of at least 145 degrees Fahrenheit as measured by a meat thermometer and cooked slowly over a long period.